johngorithm/donate/README.md

 ### Donate

-A simple project to demonstrate the awesomeness of ScopedModel and State management in Flutter for iOS and Android.
+A simple project to demonstrate the awesomeness of ScopedModel and State management in Flutter.

 ![donate_app_image](media/donate_flutter_app.png)